 Yes, BELEXPO has already hosted such groups and it was very successful.
 We advise you to book during a quieter period, for example in the afternoon or on weekends.
 Please do not hesitate to contact the organisers to arrange a visit.

-hOW MANY ORGANISERS WOULD YOU SUGGEST FOR THE VISIT?
+hOW MANY TEACHERS OR SUPERVISORS WOULD YOU SUGGEST FOR THE VISIT?
 IS ONE TEACHER AND ONE PARENT ENOUGH FOR OUR GROUP OF 30?

 At least three BELEXPO hosts are present to welcome school groups.
-Therefore, for a group of 25 pupils aged 10 to 14, two escorts are sufficient per group of 30.
+Therefore, for a group of 25 pupils aged 10 to 16, two supervisors are sufficient per group of 30.

-WHERE COULD WE FIND A PLACE TO PICNIC?
+WHERE CAN WE FIND A PLACE TO PIcNIC?

-On weekdays, you can hold your picnic in the adjacent Gare Maritime, a former goods station, which is completely covered and has recently been renovated.
+On weekdays, you can make a reservation of some tables at the Restobel.
+You also can picnic in the adjacent Gare Maritime, a former goods station, which is completely covered and has recently been renovated.
 There are several chairs and benches which can be used by everybody.
 It is not possible to make reservations for these.
-Visit the website "extensa" and Visite the website "tour & taxis" for more information.
+Visit the website "tour & taxis" for more information.

 can you recommend other excursions to do with the children in the area?